Employee Background Check- The Beginner’s Guide

 As employers, if this test fits your domain, then you can conduct this test at the OIG Website.
-It is a free assessment that you can do by just entering your candidate's name and other relavant information.
+You can do a free assessment by just entering your candidate’s name and other relevant information.

 4. E-Verify Background Checks

-An E-Verify background check is necessary when you make a new hire to verify one's identity.
-This check verifies the information on the I-9 forms, which new hires are required to take upon employment opportunities on the US Soil.
+An E-Verify background check is necessary when you make a new hire to verify one’s identity.
+This check verifies the information on the I-9 forms.
+New hires are required to take upon employment opportunities on US Soil.
 It is a test to ascertain whether the candidate is eligible to work in the USA.

 This is an issue mainly looking at proper immigration and work status in America.

 5. Fingerprint Background Checks